Symptoms and Progression of Dementia

 Generally, people with vascular dementia live for around five years after symptoms begin.
 In many cases, the person’s death will be caused by a stroke or heart attack.

 The progression of dementia with Lewy Bodies

-In the early stages of this dementia, the abilities of the person may fluctuate drastically, even during the course of a day.
+In the early stages of this dementia, the person’s abilities may fluctuate drastically, even during the day.
 This can be very confusing for all concerned.

-In the later stages, this dementia progresses in a similar way to Alzheimer’s disease.
-People usually live for six to twelve years following onset of symptoms.
+In the later stages, this dementia progresses similarly to Alzheimer’s disease.
+People usually live for six to twelve years following the onset of symptoms.

-Each person’s experience with their dementia is unique to them, and there is no way to say exactly how their dementia will progress, which symptoms will emerge and when and how long they may live with their condition.
-The above is just a guide to help to understand how a dementia may progress however it is important to note that everyone’s experience with dementia is unique to them.
+Each person’s experience with their dementia is unique to them, and there is no way to say precisely how their dementia will progress, which symptoms will emerge and when and how long they may live with their condition.
+The above is just a guide to help to understand how dementia may progress however it is essential to note that everyone’s experience with dementia is unique to them.

 For further information:

 - Visit your GP to discuss this further